gatsbyjs/gatsby/docs/blog/2018-07-07-the-gatsby-plugin-page-creator/index.md

 use this plugin to auto create pages without having to place your components in the **src/pages** directory.

 # The problem with static values
 Here's how it all got started.
-The goal with [Gatsby Manor](https://gatsbymanor.com) is to create professional designed Gatsby starters to give your site a clean, modern look the moment you create a new project.
+The goal with [Gatsby Manor](https://gatsbymanor.com) (a separate project, unaffiliated with the Gatsby core team) is to create professional designed Gatsby starters to give your site a clean, modern look the moment you create a new project.
 While creating our newest starter [gatsby-starter-eventually](https://gatsbymanor/demo/eventually), I wanted to organize the directory structure of the project to better fit my